Back to Colorado

 What This Bill Does

-• Requires the CBI to submit an annual report detailing background check processing times, operating hours changes, system outages, and steps taken to improve efficiency.
+• Additionally, the bill requires the bureau to submit a report every year to the house of representatives judiciary committee and the senate judiciary committee describing background check processing times, operating hours, system outages, and actions taken by the bureau to improve efficiency.

 Limits and Unknowns